Bird flu outbreak: Central team takes stock of situation in Kerala

-Alappuzha: A three-member central team on Thursday took stock of the situation arising out of the outbreak of bird flu in Alappuzha and Kottayam districts, officials said here.
+Alappuzha: A three-member central team on Thursday took stock of the situation arising out of outbreak of bird flu in Alappuzha district, officials said here.

 The team comprising Union Health Ministry's public health specialist Dr Ruchi Jain, Pune National Institute of Virology scientist Dr Shailesh Pawar and Delhi RML Hospital physician Dr Anith Jindal visited the hotspots of the bird flu outbreak in the district, they said.